 Please note: Those who use oil paints should bring their own container to remove used turpentine.
 We ask that you use odorless thinner.

 The annual Workshop Show is an opportunity open for all workshop attendees to exhibit their work.
-Come to draw, paint or make prints, and follow in a great tradition.
+Come to draw, paint or make prints, and be a part of this great tradition.